Army of Naples (France)

 The Army of Naples (Armée de Naples) was a French Army unit which took this name following its capture of Naples in 1799.
 It was related to the Army of Italy.
-The Army of Naples was virtually annihilated after the Battle of the Trebbia: more than half of the personnel were casualties.
+The Army of Naples was virtually annihilated after the Battle of the Trebbia: more than half of the personnel were casualties, namely, up to 21,000 men were lost by the end of its retreat.